Nevada asks judge to reject claim of tainted voter rolls

 “Immigrants who conduct business with the DMV have ended up on Nevada’s voter rolls,” it says.
 But to prosecute, the state needs to prove the person voted, knew voting was a crime and intended to break the law.

 The lawsuit is being handled by attorneys including former Republican state Attorney General Adam Laxalt, who was a Trump campaign state co-chairman.
-He’s alleged in other failed legal challenges that voter rolls contained thousands of names of people who were dead, moved out of state or not U.S. citizens.
+He alleged during other failed legal challenges that voter rolls contained thousands of names of people who were dead, moved out of state or were not U.S. citizens.

 Laxalt on Friday declined to immediately comment, saying he had not yet seen the document filed in state court in Carson City.